SeafoodStudios/WebDB/README.md

 # WebDB
 WebDB is free storage method with a simple REST API and a completely open-source frontend AND backend!
+It is suitable for small developer projects so that you don't need to build your own server.
+It also serves as a temporary, working placeholder if you still want to build your own backend.
 Its features are:
 - Free REST API
 - No API Key